LouisTsiattalou/website/content/cv/index.md

 ### R

-I am an advanced R user.
+I am an expert R user.
 I have used it mostly for visualisations, ETL, statistical modelling, forecasting and interactive reports.
 I have no preference for either Python nor R generally speaking; I am language agnostic and use the best tool for the job given the wider circumstances of the project.